pierabretton/pierabretton/README.md

 At **The Economist**, I lead product strategy and execution across ecommerce, paywalls, pricing, checkout, payments, billing, and subscription management, working with four squads and 40+ cross-functional colleagues.
 My recent work includes a **£4M FY27 innovation agenda**, **£1M+ incremental revenue** from conversion improvements, **15% CLTV uplift**, **10% growth in subscription starts**, and **AI agent / LLM-assisted workflows** that reduced customer service AHT by **30%** and enabled annual savings.

-This GitHub is my public AI PM portfolio.
-It is not designed to present me as a software engineer.
-It is designed to show how I think as an AI Product leader: how I frame problems, shape product bets, evaluate AI quality, manage risk, and connect AI adoption to customer and business outcomes.

 ## AI Product Leadership Snapshot

 | Leadership area | What I bring |